duckbillsecurity/notCAPTCHA/readme.md

 A Python script to generate a fake CAPTCHA HTML file with embedded SVG image and obfuscated URL.

+## Disclaimer

+**WARNING: Use this script responsibly and legally.**

+The purpose of this script is to demonstrate the concept of notCAPTCHA and serve as an educational resource.
+The author does not take any responsibility for any misuse or illegal activities conducted with this script.
+Use it at your own risk and comply with all applicable laws and regulations.

 ## Description

 `notCAPTCHA` is a Python script that generates an HTML file with a simple CAPTCHA-like checkbox.
 When the checkbox is clicked, it opens a URL provided as a command-line argument.